JuliaHPC/juliahpc.github.io/website/user_faq.md

 ---

+## Julia isn't available on my cluster.
+Can I install and use it (without root privileges)?

+Yes, absolutely.
+You **do not** need root privileges to install Julia and its packages.
+However, often times it's better to put the Julia depot - the place where packages, artifacts, and other things will be stored - on the parallel file system rather than into `$HOME`.
+See the [Getting Started](/user_gettingstarted/) section for more information.

 ## Should I compile Julia from source?

 **No, you should not.** Use the pre-built binaries from the website or, preferably, a corresponding Lmod module provided by the cluster admins.
 Compiling Julia from source will generally **not** improve the performance of your code (Julia is a compiler in itself) but may very well be cumbersome.
 Unless you know what you're doing and have a very good reason (e.g. creating a debug build with flags like `USE_INTEL_JITEVENTS=1`) you should not compile Julia yourself.